liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 On the Portlet Configuration tab, you can check the *Use Custom Title* box to rename your portlet's title.
 The value you enter in the Portlet Title box will be displayed at the top of the portlet window on the page.
-You can also select a language from the Portlet Title dropdown menu.
+You can also select a language from the Portlet Title drop-down menu.
 If you've provided a language key translation for the language you select, the your portlet's title will be displayed in the selected language.

-![Figure 7.1: The Porlet Configuration tab of the Look and Feel Box allows you to define a custom portlet title, link porlet URLs to a specific page, and select whether or not portlet borders should be displayed.](../../images/look-and-feel-portlet-configuration.png)
+![Figure 7.1: The Portlet Configuration tab of the Look and Feel Box allows you to define a custom portlet title, link portlet URLs to a specific page, and select whether or not portlet borders should be displayed.](../../images/look-and-feel-portlet-configuration.png)

-If you select a page in the *Link Portlet URLs to Page* dropdown menu, all portlet URLs will point to the page you selected.
+If you select a page in the *Link Portlet URLs to Page* drop-down menu, all portlet URLs will point to the page you selected.
 The current page is the default.
 Note that you can use the Asset Publisher's View in a Specific Portlet feature and web content articles' Display Page attribute to achieve a more